frabbit/scuts-slides/slides/slide130.md

 ### Resolution Scopes

-There are different scopes where we look for **candidates**, the order is important, the algorithm is looking in the local scope first.
+There are different scopes where we look for **candidates**.
+The order is important, because the first scope wins atm.
+The algorithm is looking in the local scope first and moves step by step to the global scope.

-1. Call site Scopes
+1. Call site scopes
 	1. local
 	2. member
 	3. static
-	4. module (static variables of other module types)
+	4. module (statics of other types in the same module)
 	5. module context (import, using)

 2. Global Scopes